 In this home we have poplar tongue and groove wrapped around the entire wall.
 This is the most simple way tongue and groove on a wall or ceiling can be used.
 Yet it shows us that it does not take much to use tongue and groove and add a classy yet eye catching element to your home or building.

-Check out our Contractor Guide to view all of our Tongue and Groove and Shiplap profiles.
+Check out our Contractor Guide to view all of our Tongue and Groove vs. Shiplap profiles.

 Which one is better?